Skip to content

 OptionDefaultDescription

-tags[]Tags for filtering flows with --tag on the CLI
+tags[]Tags for CLI filtering with --tag

-timeoutPer-flow timeout in ms (overrides global defaults.waitTimeout)
+timeoutOverall flow timeout in ms

 autoLaunchtrueAutomatically launch the app before the flow starts

-artifactsPer-flow artifact overrides (same shape as global artifacts)
+artifactsPer-flow artifact overrides

 The per-flow artifacts object is merged with the global artifacts config, so you only need to specify the fields you want to override.
 For example, enabling captureSteps on a single flow: